eclemmon/from_elemental/README.md

 ###### SELECT YOUR INSTRUMENT OPTIONS

-Selecting cello or violin will define the scores that the respective player receives.
+Selecting a particular instrument will define the scores that the respective player receives.

 If the players are co-located and on the same local network, they